davidmerrick/micronaut-slack-starter/README.md

 Serverless Slack bot which tells you how long you've been quarantined in units of facemasks.

+* Kotlin
+* Built with superfast Micronaut framework
-Written using Micronaut in Kotlin.
-Runs on AWS Lambda.
+* Runs on AWS Lambda
+* Includes Terraform configs for deploying infrastructure

 ![screenshot](img/screenshot.png)